google/WebFundamentals/src/content/en/updates/2018/05/webauthn.md

-Note that [Microsoft Edge also supports the API](https://docs.microsoft.com/en-us/microsoft-edge/dev-guide/device/web-authentication) and [Firefox will be supporting WebAuthn as of Firefox 60](https://hacks.mozilla.org/2018/01/using-hardware-token-based-2fa-with-the-webauthn-api/).
+Note that [Microsoft Edge also supports the API](https://docs.microsoft.com/en-us/microsoft-edge/dev-guide/device/web-authentication) and [Firefox is supporting WebAuthn as of Firefox 60](https://hacks.mozilla.org/2018/01/using-hardware-token-based-2fa-with-the-webauthn-api/).

 ## Resources